 It's 1964 and Hitler's 75th birthday is approaching.
 Nazi Germany dominates Europe and is engaged in a Cold War with the United States.
 President Joseph P. Kennedy has been invited to Berlin, in the hopes of reaching a detente and finally ending the costly war against the American-backed Soviet guerrillas.

-.
-A German policeman on what seems at first to be a routine murder investigation finds himself on the trail of an explosive political secret — the long-hushed-up truth about the Final Solution
+Meanwhile, a dead body is found and police investigator Xavier March takes on what seems at first to be a routine murder investigation, only to find himself on the trail of an explosive political secret — the long-hushed-up truth about the Final Solution.

 Fatherland provides examples of:

-- Allohistorical Allusion: One rather subtle difference is that just as you start to wonder why "President Kennedy" is still alive and acting so Out of Character, the realisation dawns that America elected former ambassador Joseph Kennedy, JFK's father.
+- One rather subtle difference is that just as you start to wonder why "President Kennedy" is still alive and acting so Out of Character, the realization dawns that America elected former ambassador Joseph Kennedy, JFK's father.

-- Animal Motifs: Xaver is compared to a fox by the narrator, who also says that he doesn't run with the (wolf) pack.
-(And groups of submarines are also called wolf packs.
-Xaver and Max were on subs during World War 2.)
+- Animal Motifs: Xavier is compared to a fox by the narrator, who also says that he doesn't run with the (wolf) pack (and groups of submarines are also called wolf packs.
+Xavier and Max were on subs during World War 2).
 Max is compared to a bear.

 - Asshole Victim: Doesn't get much worse than the people who engineered the Holocaust.

 - Awful Truth: March learns the truth about the Jews resettled east.